AmadeusITGroup/otter/docs/dev-tools/chrome-devtools.md

 ```

 > [!NOTE]
-> This options is set by the `--with-devtool` options of the `ng add @o3r/core` command.
+> This configuration is set by the `--with-devtool` option of the `ng add @o3r/core` command.

-## How to enable manually the extension support in your application
+## How to manually enable the extension support in your application

 Once you have download the extension, you will need to enable the features you need one by one.
 There is no root toggle.
-To do so, you will need to import the corresponding modules in you AppModule:
+To do so, you will need to import the corresponding modules in you `AppModule`:

 ```typescript
 import { ApplicationDevtoolsModule } from '@o3r/application';
 import { ComponentsDevtoolsModule } from '@o3r/components';
 import { ConfigurationDevtoolsModule } from '@o3r/configuration';